dotnet/core/linux.md

 Microsoft offers alternate package feeds at [packages.microsoft.com](http://packages.microsoft.com/) that include the Microsoft binary build of .NET.
 They are documented at [Install .NET on Linux](https://learn.microsoft.com/dotnet/core/install/linux).
 You can move back and forth between distribution and Microsoft archives using a variety of [package manager patterns](https://learn.microsoft.com/dotnet/core/install/linux-package-mixup) and [previous challenges](https://github.com/dotnet/core/issues/7699) to guide you.

 Microsoft is [no longer publishing packages for Ubuntu starting with Ubuntu 24.04](https://github.com/dotnet/core/discussions/9258).

+[SDK feature bands](https://learn.microsoft.com/en-us/dotnet/core/releases-and-support#feature-bands-sdk-only) are the only significant difference between Microsoft and distro-provided builds.
+Distro-provided SDK builds are always within the `.1xx` feature band, while Microsoft SDK builds are always for the latest feature band, for example `.2xx`.

 ## Containers